Concept Cars Home

-For 1965 the D-1A and D-1B were created and were similar to their siblings, but brought mild improvements.
-The D-1A was smaller and lighter and had a re-worked rear-end.
-The D-1B incorporated the same improvements of the D-1A, but took it one step further by revising the rear-end once again, and making it even more simple and easier to get at the mechanical components.
+In 1965 the D-1A and D-1B were created and were similar to their siblings but brought mild improvements.
+The D-1A was smaller and lighter and had a reworked rear end.
+The D-1B incorporated the same improvements of the D-1A but took it one step further by revising the rear-end once again and making it even simpler and easier to get at the mechanical components.

-In 1967 the D-4 was introduced and it was a new machine in many ways.
+In 1967 the D-4 was introduced, and it was a new machine in many ways.
 It had a new chassis design and improvements to its suspension components.
-It was not only a more modern and competitive FV racer than its predecessors, it was also more expensive.
-The cars experienced some teething problems; at the Nassau Formula Vee race it finished ahead of the competition only to be disqualified later for having valve springs that were considered 'illegal'.
+It was not only a more modern and competitive FV racer than its predecessors, but it was also more expensive.
+The cars experienced some teething problems; at the Nassau Formula Vee race, it finished ahead of the competition only to be disqualified later for having valve springs that were considered 'illegal'.

 For customers that required more room in the cockpit, the D-4A model was available.
 It provided the room needed for larger customers, and 148 customers took advantage of this more-accommodating machine.